We've assembled some suggestions and created new resources to help you support students with their writing during hybrid and distance learning!

 3. Keep students writing with Quick Writes

-Assigning a Quick Write is a lightweight way to keep students writing by providing a prompt and few focus areas.
-Learn more about Quick Writes here: What is a Quick Write?
+Assigning a Quick Write is a lightweight way to keep students writing by providing a prompt and a few focus areas.
+Learn more about Quick Writes here!

-We know it’s tough to guide your young writers while away from school, and there’s no replacement for a skilled teacher.
-However, if you can't be there to support your students one-on-one, Guided Drafts can help by providing students scaffolded tips and exemplars as they draft.
-Learn more about Guided Drafts here: Tell me about Guided Drafts!
+We know it’s tough to guide your young writers while away from school, and there’s no replacement for a skilled teacher!
+However, if you can't be there to support your students one-on-one, our Guided Essays can help by providing students with scaffolded tips and exemplars as they draft.
+Learn more about Guided Essays here!

-✏️If you're looking for some ways to use Guided Drafts with your students remotely, our team has put together some best practices here!
-We also have a sample lesson plan for distance learning using Guided Drafts.
+✏️ If you're looking for some ways to use Guided Essays with your students remotely, our team has put together some best practices here!
+We also have a sample lesson plan for distance learning using Guided Essays.

-Here are some additional resources you may find useful when assigning a Guided Draft:
+Here are some additional resources you may find useful when assigning a Guided Essay:

 5. Review skills with Passage Quizzes